nicolezhi/cse15-lab-reports/lab-report-3.md

 **The command line option `-N` shows the line numbers for a text file in `./technical/biomed`.**
 This is the input:
 ```
-less -N ./technical/biomed/1468-6708-3-3.txt`
+less -N ./technical/biomed/1468-6708-3-3.txt
 ```
 This is the output of the first few lines of the text file:
 ```
-      5         Introduction
+      5         The problem
-      6         Older adults are frequently counseled to lose weight,
+      6         Three published [ 1 2 3 ] and one recently presented [ 4
-      7         even though there is little evidence that overweight is
+      7         ] randomized placebo-controlled clinical trial have
-      8         associated with increased mortality in those over age 65.
+      8         unequivocally demonstrated that 3-Hydroxy-3-methylgluatryl
-      9         Six large controlled population-based studies of
+      9         coenzyme A (HMG CoA) reductase inhibitors (statins) reduce
-     10         non-smoking older adults have investigated the association
+     10         the morbidity and mortality associated with coronary
 ```
 Below is a screenshot of the first few lines of the text file output.
+The -N is useful because it shows the line number after each line so you can see how many lines are in the text file total and reference certain line numbers.

 <img width="755" alt="Screenshot 2024-02-22 at 1 17 15 PM" src="https://github.com/nicolezhi/cse15-lab-reports/assets/112342454/7cd09804-9096-4481-810c-3bdad7ece466">